AkoniToni/IT-Certification-Work/CompTIA-A+/Core1/Virtualization/README.md

-# 🖥️ Step 1: Virtualization & OS Deployment
+# 🖥️ Virtualization & OS Deployment

 ## ✅ Objective
 This lab demonstrates my ability to work with virtualization technologies